 Step 8: spread the jackfruit on a baking sheet in a single layer (this is important to get a nice crisp and char).
 Bake for 20-25 minutes, mixing halfway.

-Store this jackfruit carnitas recipe in your fridge for up to 4-5 days in an airtight container.
+Vegan carnitas will keep in your fridge for up to 4-5 days in an airtight container.

-If you have lots of leftover carnitas, don't worry!
+If you have tons of leftovers, don't worry!
 This recipe is freezer-friendly.
 Make sure to let them cool completely before transferring to an airtight container or freezer-safe bag.
 It's best to use your leftovers within 2-3 months.

 The easiest way to reheat your carnitas is in a skillet over medium for 3-5 minutes, or until warm.
 Alternatively, you can throw them in the oven again and bake at 350 degrees F until crispy.